ExcaliburZero/christopher-randall-wells.divshot.io/_posts/2015-06-19-first-programming-language.markdown

 Thus starting out with a first programming language that has very low concept overhead can help to make beginning to learn programming easier, by allowing one to more quickly pick up the language and begin coding in it as quickly as possible.

 ## Conclusion
 A good first programming language should use both simplicity and low concept overhead in order to make learning programming more easy and enjoyable.
-Through learning a first programming language, one can begin to develop and an interest and love for coding.
-Thus, learning a first programming language should be made as simple as possible, so that more people are able to give programming a good try and hopefully develop and interest in it.
+Through learning a first programming language, one can begin to develop an interest and love for coding.
+Thus, learning a first programming language should be made as simple as possible, so that more people are able to give programming a good try and hopefully develop an interest in it.

-When it comes down to it through, a first programming language is simply just a stepping stone.
+When it comes down to it though, a first programming language is simply just a stepping stone.
 Many different languages come in and out of style as new, simpler languages are created to be able to better solve problems.
 The truly important thing about becoming a programmer is not becoming proficient in a specific language, but becoming acquainted with programming in general.

 In the end, it doesn't matter what programming language you choose to be your first programming language.
 Odds are that you are not always going to be coding just with your first language.
 What matters is developing a genuine interest in programming, regardless of what language your are using.